 DESPITE THE EFFORTS OF THE SPECIAL COMMITTEE TO FACILITATE A SALE OF DESIGNS TO MR. HOLTZMAN, HE EITHER COULD NOT OR WOULD NOT DELIVER ON HIS PROPOSAL TO ACQUIRE DESIGNS AT \$3.65 PER SHARE.
+NOW HE IS SEEKING TO ACQUIRE CONTROL OF DESIGNS WITHOUT PAYING ANY PREMIUM AT ALL TO DESIGNS STOCKHOLDERS.

 ELECTION OF DIRECTORS.
-For the reasons discussed below, the Company believes that it is not in the best interests of Designs stockholders to elect the Holtzman Group nominees to the Board.
+For the reasons discussed below, the Board of Directors of Designs believes that it is not in the best interests of Designs stockholders to elect the Holtzman Group nominees to the Board.

 According to the Holtzman Group's own proxy materials, one of Holtzman's plans if the Holtzman Group nominees are elected is to cause Designs to implement a share repurchase program.
-The Company believes that, if the Holtzman Group nominees are elected, Holtzman would acquire effective control of Designs at an average cost materially below the \$3.65 per share previously offered by him.
-Mr. Holtzman would enhance his ownership position through a reduction in the number of outstanding shares caused by the repurchase program, coupled with any additional purchases by JMI.
-The Company considers this to be a classic "creeping acquisition" strategy that we strongly believe is not in the best interests of the stockholders of Designs.
+Moreover, according to the Holtzman Group's proxy materials, once the Shareholder Rights Agreement is terminated, Holtzman (through JMI) would also purchase additional shares of Common Stock.
+Through a reduction in the number of outstanding shares caused by a Company repurchase program, together with additional purchases by JMI, Holtzman would acquire effective control of Designs without paying a premium to stockholders.
+Indeed, the Board of Directors of Designs believes that if the Holtzman Group nominees are elected, Holtzman will acquire effective control of Designs at an average cost that is materially below the \$3.65 per share previously offered by Holtzman.
+This is a classic "creeping acquisition" strategy that the Board strongly believes is not in the best interests of the stockholders of Designs.

 Holtzman states that if his nominees are elected, they will seek to enhance shareholder value through a sale of Designs.
 In the Board's view, this is an empty promise.
 Designs, through its financial advisor, contacted 72 potential buyers.
 Moreover, the fact that Designs was for sale was publicly disclosed.
 Nonetheless, no credible offer to acquire Designs emerged despite an intensive effort to seek a buyer.
-The Company believes that Holtzman's purported plan is utterly without credibility and that his real agenda is to acquire effective control of Designs "on the cheap" through a creeping acquisition.
+The Board believes Holtzman's purported plan is utterly without credibility and his real agenda is to acquire effective control of Designs "on the cheap" through a creeping acquisition.

-The Company also believes that its relationship with Levi Strauss & Co. is the most significant asset of the Company.
-The License Agreement prohibits any assignment or transfer by the Company of any of its rights or obligations under the License Agreement, including in connection with "a direct or indirect transfer of control" of the Company, without the prior approval of Levi Strauss & Co.
-Accordingly, in connection with any transaction involving such a transfer of control, the Company would be required to obtain the prior consent of Levi Strauss & Co. in order to avoid a breach of the terms of the License Agreement.
-The Holtzman Group asserts that the proposed election of JMI Nominees is not a "transfer of control" under the License Agreement with Levi Strauss & Co.
-In a letter to the Company and Jewelcor Management, Inc. dated July 29, 1999, Levi Strauss & Co. takes the position that the proposed displacement of the Designs board in its entirety, and a sale of Designs to a third party, are triggering events under the prohibition against transfers without the consent of Levi Strauss & Co.
-Additionally, the letter states that Levi Strauss & Co. will not waive its rights under the License Agreement and presently intends to exercise them fully.
-The Company currently takes no position on this interpretation of the License Agreement.
-In light of the letter and Holtzman's previous conduct in connection with the matter of obtaining consent from Levi Strauss & Co., and in particular his failure to provide information that was specifically requested by Levi Strauss & Co., Designs believes there is a material risk that Levi Strauss & Co. would not give its consent to any transaction constituting "a direct or indirect transfer of control" to Holtzman.
-In the Company's view, the key point is not rights under a contract.
-Given the importance of Levi Strauss & Co. to Designs, the Company believes that any erosion of the relationship with Levi Strauss & Co. also erodes the value of the Company and is not in the stockholder's best interests.
+The Company also believes that its relationship with Levi Strauss is the most significant asset of the Company, and the Company is not currently able to assess whether a change in the composition of the Board would adversely affect that relationship.
+In addition, the License Agreement prohibits any assignment or transfer by the Company of any of its rights or obligations under the License Agreement, including in connection with "a direct or indirect transfer of control" of the Company, without the prior approval of Levi Strauss.
+Accordingly, in connection with any transaction involving such a transfer of control, the Company would be required to obtain the prior consent of Levi Strauss in order to avoid a breach of the terms of the License Agreement.
+In light of Holtzman's previous conduct in connection with the matter of obtaining the necessary consent from Levi Strauss, and in particular his failure to provide information that was specifically requested by Levi Strauss, the Designs Board of Directors believes there is a material risk that Levi Strauss would not give its consent to any transaction constituting "a direct or indirect transfer of control" to Holtzman.